 Five Best CRM Companies

-SugarCRM was relatively new on the leader board.
-The company received kudos in the Small Business and Midmarket categories, as well as in Open-Source CRM.
-It was this open source nature of the solution that made SugarCRM a key player.
-Analysts agreed that SugarCRM delivers exceptional value, and the company continues to add new functionality, making it a company to watch out for in coming years as well.
+SugarCRM received kudos in the Small Business and Midmarket categories, as well as in Open-Source CRM.
+It’s open source nature of the solution that continues to make SugarCRM a player in this space.

 In 2012 the company acquired $33 million in financing from Silicon Valley Bank and Gold Hill Capital along with several other investors.
 This round of investment was specifically targeted towards accelerating expansion into the enterprise CRM market.

 Three Best CRM Companies for Small Business: Our Picks